 Can Alimony Be Modified?

 Alimony is not set in stone and can often be adjusted based on changing circumstances.
+Having accurate information and being informed about your rights and options is crucial when considering an alimony modification.
+Palmer Litigation is dedicated to providing support and direction to clients as they navigate their personal injury claims and family law matters.
 Below are the common reasons why modifications may be granted:

 1. Significant Financial Changes

-• If either spouse experiences a major shift in their financial situation—such as job loss, a significant raise, or fluctuating business income—courts may reassess the alimony agreement.
+Courts may reassess the alimony agreement if either spouse experiences a major shift in their financial situation—such as job loss, a significant raise, or fluctuating business income.

 2. Remarriage or New Living Arrangements